 4. The Delete files that have been in the recycle bin for 30 days under Settings is on.
 Your deleted files have been emptied from Recycle Bin automatically, because they have been there over 30 days.

-5. Losing files because of Windows update bugs.
+5. Losing files because of Windows not booting up after a update.
 This is a relatively rare situation in which you could lose your files, but in fact it did happen when users went through Windows 10 update in October 2018.
 Many users reported to Microsoft that some of their personal files disappeared due to the update.
 Microsoft responded that they fixed the bug and asked users to contact their support team to recover those files in a good state.

 6. Losing your data due to sudden power off or a malfunction of software when you are editing or transferring files like cutting, pasting or replacing.

 7. Losing your personal data as a result of virus attack.
 Common people even don't have the awareness that they have downloaded malware onto their computers or external hard drives.

 In a hurry to regain your important files? take a look at this infographic to recover deleted or lost files:

 Can you recover permanently or recently deleted files?